sigasi/sigasi_insights/content/manual/graphics.md

 Create a new Graphics Configuration file by going to **File > New > Other > Graphics Configuration > Graphics Configuration File**.
 You can also press the Sigasi button on the top right of the BlockDiagram or StateMachine view.

-From there, you can declare groups and configure your diagram, check it in to version control and share it with your colleagues.
+From there, you can declare groups and configure your diagram, check it into version control, and share it with your colleagues.
-Auto-complete (**Ctrl+Space**) helps you write most of the code while formatting (**Shift+Ctrl+F**) helps you to keep your file clean.
+Autocomplete (**Ctrl+Space**) helps you write most of the code while formatting (**Shift+Ctrl+F**) helps you to keep your file clean.
 If you're interested in the language's exact syntax, you can find it [here](/tech/graphics.ebnf).

 # Features